aidandj/nats-random-number-guesser/README.md

 ## docker-compose.yml

-This `docker-compose` will bring up a network of nats.io servers, along with the server and client services.
+This `docker-compose` will bring up a nats.io server, along with the server and client services.
 The server container will start automatically, the client container is sitting ready to be connected to.
 I use `VSCode` to attach a shell to the client container, then run `python client.py`

 The python client and server get pulled from my Dockerhub

+## docker-compose-dev.yml

+This `docker-compose` file will use the local containers instead of the pushed ones.

 ## Instructions